 How To Make a Windproof Beach Shade Canopy DIY Sun Shade

 Making a DIY beach sunshade is easy, and you may already have all the materials.
-All you need are some long tent poles (20-25ft), fabric (a bed sheet works if you don't want to sew anything), some strong string, and a waterproof dry bag.
-Watch this video to see how easy it is.
+All you need are some long tent poles (20-25ft), fabric (a beach blanket or bed sheet works if you don't want to sew anything), fabric tape, some strong string, lower poles from a beach umbrella (preferably one that was destined for the trash) and a waterproof dry bag.
+Watch the video to see how easy it is.
 The only tool I used was a pair of scissors.

 I have some improvements planned to allow the shade to be used in no wind and reduce the flapping and noise in high winds.